-Check out this alcohol-free hand sanitizer for children and elderly that kill 99.9% of viruses.
+Check out this Plant-based-sanitizer.
 Plant-based hand sanitizer are alcohol-free and gentler and safer for elderly and children’s hands and skin.
 An alcohol-based sanitizer does not mean it is harsh on our hands, you do have to choose a good brand that is gentle on the skin and uses other active ingredients such as lavender, peppermint, etc that works against bacterias and viruses too.

 How does hand sanitizer work to kill viruses or germs?

 Made from alcohol such as ethanol and isopropanol, hand sanitizer works to kill germs by dissolving the outer coating of viruses and bacteria.
 According to the journal Clinical Microbiology Review, alcohols destroy the viruses, bacteria, germs, or what we can call pathogens (disease-causing agents) by breaking apart the proteins, split the cells into pieces or mess the cell’s metabolism.
 For alcohol-free sanitizer, the benzalkonium chloride breaks the protein of the germ instead of alcohol.